FLUX-SE/all_docs/en_US/evo-comp_doc/1_General_Settings.md

 ## Skin

-The look of the EVO Channel user interface.
+The look of the EVO Comp user interface.

 Value Range : Light/Dark